 Balance is easily taken for granted.
 However, when the fragile vestibular organs of the inner ear are damaged by illness or injury, anyone can lose the ability to balance-not just physically, but the demands of school, work, family, and independent living.
 These profound impacts are often made worse by the disorder’s invisibility to others and the extended amount of time it takes to get an accurate diagnosis.

-- Members: Two-thirds of our members are people with vestibular disorders and their friends/family members.
-The rest of our members are made up of medical and health specialists who diagnose/treat vestibular disorders (physical therapists, audiologists, physicians, and a variety of other specialists).
+Supporters: Two-thirds of our supporters are people with vestibular disorders and their friends/family members.
+The rest of our supporters are healthcare specialists who diagnose/treat vestibular disorders (physical therapists, audiologists, physicians, and a variety of other specialists).

-- Governance: VEDA is lead by a volunteer board of directors, along with our Executive Director, Cynthia Ryan, MBA, with guidance from a panel of medical and scientific advisors.
+VeDA has a small but efficient staff that implements our programs, as guided by our Board of Directors and Medical & Scientific Advisory Board.
 Our board of directors is composed of people who have been diagnosed with one or more vestibular disorders, friends and family members of vestibular patients, and medical specialists in the vestibular field.
-Our medical and scientific advisors are key leaders in the field of vestibular medicine and research.
+Our medical and Scientific Advisors are key leaders in the field of vestibular medicine and research.

 We’re here to help!
 You can contact us by phone, email, or direct messaging and our Community Resource Coordinator will respond promptly.

 VeDA partners with many organizations – including nonprofits, professional associations, academic researchers, and companies that produce products and services in the vestibular industry – to promote vestibular awareness, create educational content, and promote connections that strengthen our community and the people we serve.

 Learn more about VeDA on Guidestar.